oleobal/processors/v16alpha.md

 =========================

-The V16alpha is a general-purpose 16 bit processor that lacks all the features you would wish, and has all sorts of things you wish it hadn't.
+The V16alpha is a general-purpose 16 bit processor that lacks all the features you would wish, and has all sorts of things you wish it didn't.

 ### Facilities